kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Sets how many plots should be saved when running Stage 3.
 A full description of these outputs is available here: :ref:`Stage 3 Output <s3-out>`

+vmin
+''''
+Optional.
+Sets the vmin of the color bar for Figure 3101.

+vmax
+''''
+Optional.
+Sets the vmax of the color bar for Figure 3101.

 testing_S3
 ''''''''''
 If set to ``True`` only the last segment (which is usually the smallest) in the ``inputdir`` will be run.
 Also, only five integrations from the last segment will be reduced.